jasonmacduffie/isles-of-maga/factions.md

 Nativists
 ---------
-Nativists are sentient races native to Maga that fought against colonization, refusing to integrate with both the Magfeli Empire and now the Republic.
+Nativists are sentient races native to Maga that fought against colonization, refusing to integrate with both the Magafeli Empire and now the Republic.
 To this day, Orcish Tribes and their allies continue to take up arms against the Republic and refuse integration with it out of principle.
 Most members of the nativist faction are Orves, but there are also members of the beast races that reject citizenship in the Republic, siding with the Nativists as well.

 Guilds
 ------